heartjs/heart/docs/guides/01-hello-world.md

 `commands` is an object that stores commands from all contexts. <br />
 And `dispatch` is a function that allows you to process these commands.

-For example, layer in the code, you can use it like this:
+For example, later in the code, you can use it like this:

 ```typescript
 // some-other-file.ts